AI & ML

 pii_redaction: strict

-• Design for least privilege: issue per-tool credentials, not shared “agent god tokens.”
+• Design for least privilege: per-tool credentials and scoped tokens; no shared superuser agent identity.

-• Make write actions idempotent: retries should not double-charge or double-create records.
+• Make write actions idempotent: retries must not duplicate charges, tickets, or records.

-• Use approval workflows for high-impact actions: refunds, account closures, production changes.
+• Gate high-impact actions: approvals for refunds, account closures, and production changes.

-• Red-team continuously: prompt injection, data exfiltration via tools, and permission bypass attempts.
+• Red-team continuously: prompt injection, tool-based exfiltration, and permission bypass attempts.

-Table 2: A practical decision checklist for shipping an agent into production
+Table 2: A production gate checklist for agent releases

 GateMinimum barOwnerEvidence to collect

-Action safetyWrite actions constrained + rollback/idempotencyPlatform Eng + App EngTool schemas, limits, rollback test results
+Action safetyConstrained write tools with idempotency and rollback where feasiblePlatform Eng + App EngTool schemas, limits, rollback and retry test results

-Data governancePermission-aware retrieval + redaction policiesSecurity + Data EngACL mapping, retrieval receipts, PII tests
+Data governancePermission-aware retrieval and redaction rules enforced at the boundarySecurity + Data EngACL mapping, retrieval receipts, sensitive-data tests

-Eval coverageRegression suite of real traces + adversarial testsML/Applied AIPass rate, failure taxonomy, drift tracking
+Eval coverageRegression suite from real traces plus adversarial casesApplied AI / ML EngPass/fail reports, failure taxonomy, drift tracking notes

-Business team discussing governance and risk controls for AI deployments
+Leadership and engineering discussing governance controls for deploying AI agents

 Share